BillyPurvis/oxygen-template/README.md

 A nicely designed website template you can use for your own website

 Oxygen is the base of your website.
-Including a navigation bar, full-size background and two example body elements (one for text and one for a picture) you can easily customize it to your own preferences.
+Including a navigation bar and two example body elements (one for text and one for a picture) you can easily customize it to your own preferences.
 Everything is licensed under the MIT license, so you can use it freely as long as you mention I made it.

 A preview of the theme: http://jvnknvlgl.github.io/oxygen-template